wswplay/stable-diffusion-v1-4/README.md

 This affects the overall output of the model, as white and western cultures are often set as the default.
 Further, the ability of the model to generate content with non-English prompts is significantly worse than with English-language prompts.

+### Safety Module

+The intended use of this model is with the [Safety Checker](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/safety_checker.py) in Diffusers.
+This checker works by checking model outputs against known hard-coded NSFW concepts.
+The concepts are intentionally hidden to reduce the likelihood of reverse-engineering this filter.
+Specifically, the checker compares the class probability of harmful concepts in the embedding space of the `CLIPTextModel` *after generation* of the images.
+The concepts are passed into the model with the generated image and compared to a hand-engineered weight for each NSFW concept.

 ## Training